Does CBD Work for Tendonitis?

 CBD Dosage for Tendonitis

 There are no standard dosages for CBD products.
 The US Food and Drug Administration (FDA) has no approved CBD dosage for any medical condition(39).

-Several factors, such as body weight, severity of the condition, existing medical conditions, body sensitivity, allergic reaction to substances, and body chemistry may influence the CBD dosage.
+Several factors, such as body weight, the severity of the condition, existing medical conditions, body sensitivity, allergic reaction to substances, and body chemistry may influence the CBD dosage.

 Initial doses may start on low amounts and may gradually increase if there are no significant changes in the condition.

 According to research, dosages may range from 1 to 50 mg of CBD per day, with lower doses for anxiety relief and higher doses for more severe conditions, such as epilepsy and seizures(40).

 The best way to determine the right dosage is to consult a medical professional that can give sound advice on the amount of CBD needed to treat tendonitis symptoms.